 When Words Get Sticky and Make Life a Little Tricky

-6. Special times.
 Set aside a few minutes at a regular time each day when you can give your undivided attention to your child.
-This quiet calm time – no TV, iPad or phones – can be a confidence builder for young children.
+This quiet calm time – no TV, iPad, or phones – can be a confidence builder for young children.
 As little as five minutes a day can make a difference.

 (original post: http://www.stutteringhelp.org/7-tips-talking-your-child-0)

 These seven tips can be done at your own pace and without the stress of adhering to strict methods or techniques.
-I like to especially recommend #6 to families who have extremely busy life styles.
-It does not have to be a schedule 30-minute activity, “Aint nobody got time for that!”.
+I like to especially recommend #6 to families who have extremely busy lifestyles.
+It does not have to be a scheduled 30-minute activity, “Aint nobody got time for that!”.